je-an/jean-uuid/README.md

 ## Description

-Provides functionality for creation of uuids Implemented by instructions of https://www.famkruithof.net/guid-uuid-random.html
+Provides functionality for creation of uuids. <br>
+Implemented by instructions of https://www.famkruithof.net/guid-uuid-random.html

 ## Support